Choosing The Best Mobile Point of Sale (mPOS) App

 Standalone services are often third-party processors.
 Generally, they’ll charge you a flat percentage per transaction, regardless of transaction size or card type.
 Most charge no monthly fee by default, but you can sometimes choose a monthly plan that gives you lower swipe rates.
 The break-even point (the point at which the monthly fee equals the savings from the lower rate) is usually somewhere between $3,500 and $5,000.
 Most rates for third-party processors fall in the range of 2.65% to 2.75%.
 With a monthly plan, those rates can sometimes drop to as little as 1.95% to 2.3% plus a small per-transaction fee.

-If your mPOS comes as part of a package with addition POS or eCommerce software, there’s often a monthly fee associated with the app’s use, on top of other costs for the POS or eCommerce software.
+If your mPOS comes as part of a package with additional POS or eCommerce software, there’s often a monthly fee associated with the app’s use, on top of other costs for the POS or eCommerce software.
 You’ll also see less standardization in rates from one provider to the next.
 Often, you pay for your mPOS what you pay for other types of transactions.
 That could mean interchange-plus or tiered pricing, depending on your contract.
 However, in some cases, your processor might charge a flat fee like standalone mPOS providers.

 Don’t forget to factor in the cost of any hardware needed for your setup.
 That could include a tablet, tablet stand, receipt printer, cash drawer, or barcode scanner.
 Most importantly, though, you should look at the cost for an EMV-capable card reader.